Indian Mound Mall: History

 The newest anchor Altitude Trampoline Park opened its doors November 18, 2020 in a portion of the old Elder-Beerman space.
 Apex Fitness Center is now open 24-hours a day for clients to work out and train.

+In 2025, plans began on converting the former Sears building into a training center for electricians and apprentices.
+The Newark Electrical Joint Apprenticeship and Training Committee (JATC) purchased the former Sears building at Indian Mound Mall.
+The large space will allow for expanded labs, updated training equipment, and the ability to train up to 2,000 electricians each year.
+Leaders say the new setup will let them prepare workers for the highly specialized electrical systems that large tech companies require.
+The Newark Electrical Joint Apprenticeship is currently developing a what will become a trade school to operate out of the anchor space.

 Updated renovation pictures of Indian Mound Mall taken October 10, 2013.